 Well, you need to get better.

 There’s lots of advice out there on how to write a dynamite CTA.
-However, to figure out what works best with your audience and your business, testing can help immensely.
+However, to figure out what works best for your audience and your business, testing can help immensely.

 For instance, HubSpot has a tool that lets you create two versions of the same CTA and test each one (called an A/B variation test).
 Experiment with different types, wording, and graphic elements to see which CTA comes out on top.